jumbosushi/jumbosushi.github.io/_posts/2019-01-20-store-git-credentials-for-ubc-cs-servers.md

 (Green line is to cover up my CS id)

-This guide will show how you can add bash script to automate typing your authentication info!
+This guide will show how you can use git config to cache your authentification info

 ## Saving credentials